awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/getting-set-up.rst

 .. important:: AWS credentials consist of an access key and a secret key.
 We recommend that you do not use your account's root credentials.
 Instead, create one or more |IAM| users, and then use those credentials.
-For more information, see :aws-blogs-net:`Using IAM Users <Tx2O8RZZ1RLE898Using-IAM-Users-Access-Key-Management-for-NET-Applications-Part-2>` and :aws-gr:`Best Practices for Managing AWS Access Keys <aws-access-keys-best-practices>`.
+For more information, see `Using IAM Users <https://aws.amazon.com/blogs/developer/using-iam-users-access-key-management-for-net-applications-part-2/>`_ and :aws-gr:`Best Practices for Managing AWS Access Keys <aws-access-keys-best-practices>`.

 The |TVS| supports multiple sets of credentials from any number of accounts.
 Each set is referred to as a *profile*.
 When you add a profile to |TVS|, the credentials are encrypted and stored in the SDK